FREE DELIVERY* 2-3 WORKING DAYS DELIVERY

-ON SITE VISITS AVAILABLE ARRANGE A SITE VISIT OR VIRTUAL MEETING
+• ON SITE VISITS AVAILABLE

-Measuring for your Loft Ladders
+How to Measure Up for Loft Ladders

 This is the distance measured from the floor, where your ladders will rest, to the ceiling of the same room.
 This measurement is usually required if the ladders are of the 'Folding' style, or come with an integrated frame and hatch.
 When you look at the specifications for a loft ladder they will usually indicate the minimum and the maximum floor to ceiling height that the ladders can be made to fit.